|

 Me on Procrastination:

-This isn't an emergency and you don't have enough energy to get that shit done: Go take care of yourself and do things you have energy for.
+This task isn't an emergency and you don't have enough energy to get that shit done: Go take care of yourself and come back.

 Other productivity writing/videos I found helpful: